Let’s talk about that holy grail of beauty: amazingly clear skin.

 You can do more damage than good to your skin if you ignore important tips recommended by skin experts.

-37. Apply body lotion to your skin (but not on your face) after taking a shower.
+37. Apply organic body butter to your skin (not lotion) after taking a shower.
 Hot water can dry out your skin and leave it flaky.
+Organic body butter made from the most natural ingredients will nourish your skin and prevent it from being dry after you shower.

 38. Try not to pick at your breakouts.
 In addition to inflaming the skin through mechanical means, your fingers could bring additional oil and bacteria to the infected area, making things even worse.

 39. Exfoliate in the shower.
-The steam opens up your pores and makes it easier to get out more dead skin cells (learn more in our free guide).
+The steam opens up your pores and makes it easier to get out more dead skin cells.

 40. Stay away from artificial fragrances, including skincare products that contain artificial fragrances.